altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 "Your desires resulted in the valiant sacrifices of many soldiers to be in vain.
 Take responsibility for disobeying orders."<br/>
 "Gaa… Ugg… Ughhh."<br/>
 His face turned green and then red.
 Blood was dripping from the tip of his nose, and sweat was flowing from his brow.<br/>
-At this moment, from the human wall—
+At this moment, from the human wall—<br/>
 A man walked out.<br/>
 "Pardon my intrusion."<br/>
 A smile appeared on his elegant mouth.
 It was Inspector Frank Ignatius de Duran.<br/>
-Altina didn’t move and asked:
+Altina didn’t move and asked:<br/>
 "What is it?"<br/>
 Frank shrugged.<br/>
 "This is my work.
 Can you let me handle the rest?"<br/>